-Bugaboo Bee3 Review
+Bugaboo Bee3 vs. Bugaboo Bee5

 Ease of Use

-The Bee has a large sunshade compared to the competition and it has a UPF of 50+.
-We liked the design and the fit of this canopy, but it doesn't have a peek-a-boo window or additional ventilation and we think this is an oversight for such a high-end brand.
+The Bee has a large sunshade, and it has a UPF of 50+.
+We liked the design and the fit of this canopy, but it doesn't have a peek-a-boo window or additional ventilation, and we think this is an oversight for such a high-end brand.

+The Bee is a good mover with a performance that out maneuvers some of the competition.
 This smaller stroller is nice in tight places and it rolls easy.
-This stroller takes turns sharply and easily.
-It is nicer on the hard floor and a little harder on the carpet ; smaller bumps are a little problematic due to the smaller wheels, but it is still easy enough.
+This stroller takes turns sharply, is nicer on the hard floor, but harder on the carpet.
+Smaller bumps are a little problematic due to the smaller wheels, but it is easy enough.
 There is a little loss of control when the handle is at its longest length because it has more flex with the increased distance.
 Where the Bee struggles is on rougher terrain.
-It had trouble with grass, and is near impossible on gravel.
+It had trouble with grass and is near impossible on gravel.

 Weight and Folded Size

 This Bugaboo has a smaller design and overall lower weight than almost all of the competition.
 The Bee weighs a little over 21 lbs which is on the light side, but still almost 4 lbs heavier than the lightest models in the group that both weigh 17.5 lbs and measure around 6,500 cubic inches.
 The folded size for the Bee is 8,813 cubic inches.
 This is a nice compact size, especially compared to the heavier and larger stroller in the group.

 Given the price of the Bee 3 we thought it would have scored better in our tests for quality.